leila-digh/Coding-Practice/Mini-Max Sum - Hacker Rank/README.md

 Since the problem explicitly warns about potential integer overflow, I used `long`

-i initialised two variables to track the results of the helper function
+I initialised two variables to track the results of the helper function

 This specification is not particular about time complexity and the input is only limited to 5 elements.
 However taking a different approach without nested for loops, like i have, will be more efficient for larger input arrays